chris-netizen/youth_guide/README.md

-# Methodist Churc Nigeria Young mind Devotional App
+# Methodist Church Nigeria Young mind Devotional App

 This is a devetional application developed in flutter and deployed to playstore.